StarSheriff2/forms-app/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Blog App
+# Bare Metal Forms and Helpers

-> In this project we build a simple blog application, using the MVC framework.
+> In this project we build a basic form using Rails.
 # Screenshot
 ![screenshot](./app_screenshot.png)

-You can use the CRUD (Create, Read, Update, Delete) operations on each articles and comments section.
+In this simple form, you can perform operations like Create a new user, edit an existing user or show all existing users in the database.

+The purpose of the project was help us learn how to build forms using the form helpers built into Rails, like `form_with` and `form_tag`.

 ## Built With
 - Ruby version 3.0.0